lndecastro/AI_Literacy/tempBook2/Module_6_Context_Engineering.md

 ### 6.6.1 Personalized Assistants

 **What are they?**
-Personalized assistants, such as _Custom GPTs_ are personalized versions of foundational models (like GPT-4/5) that you configure with **specific instructions, data, and tools**.
+Personalized assistants, such as _Custom GPTs_, are personalized versions of general-purpose models (like GPT-4/5) that you configure with **specific instructions, data, and tools**.
 Think of them as your own AI partner that understands your context.

 **When to use them?**